watir/watir-classic/readme.txt

    Check out the mail lists and the documentation for the workarounds.
    Install ruby from http://ruby-lang.org
    Install the watir files, unit tests and sample html pages.
    Run the unittests in a cmd shell.
-Go to the dir where you installed it and then type 'ruby unittests/all_tests.rb'.
+Go to the dir where you installed it and then type 'ruby unittests/core_tests.rb'.
    See the user guide if you are having problems with security blocking.

+Changes Since Last Release
+   These are the significant changes since the last release:

+   added new row_values and column_value methods to tables added ability to save an image - ie.image(:index,1).save('c:\temp\mypic.gif') new method, html that applies to objects, not just a page - ie.button(:index,1).html => <INPUT id=b2 title="this is button1" onclick="javascript:document.location='pass.html';" type=button value="Click Me" name=b1>
+   now throws a NavigationException on 404, 500 errors iterators now mixin Enumerable added support for labels added support for frames by index added screen_capture added hidden field support, and iterator method table cells, span and div now act as containers, so can do ie.div(:index,1).button(:index.2).click added index to print out from show_xx methods.
+Link shows img src if an image is used added onKeyUp and onKeyDown to text_fields#set installer now installs AutoIt to deal with javascript popups, file uploads etc the spinner is now off by default

+   bug fix in text_fields iterator where it wasnt iterating through password or text ares.
+Added test for password fields bug fix for flash for tables bug fixes for images and links in cells

 Typical Usage
    # include the controller
    require 'watir'
    include Watir
    # create an instance of the controller